Slackbot for Sales | Slack

 3. Develop competitive intelligence and deal strategy

 Why it works: Every deal is different.
-Slackbot references your account's unique pain points, past conversations and documented requirements to craft positioning that resonates.
-It pulls information from uploaded materials, news and internal discussions to help you build a perspective that positions you as a trusted adviser.
+Slackbot references your account’s unique pain points, past conversations, and documented requirements to craft positioning that resonates.
+It pulls information from uploaded materials, news, and internal discussions to help you build a perspective that positions you as a trusted advisor.

 4. Keep Salesforce current automatically

-The prompt: 'Summarise the current status of my [Account Name] opportunity and identify any missing qualification information.'
+The prompt: “Summarize the current status of my [Account Name] opportunity and identify any missing qualification information.”

 Why it works: We all know CRM hygiene matters, but let’s be honest: No one likes manual data entry.
 Slackbot suggests updates based on Slack conversations, keeping your pipeline current and your forecasts accurate.